 My mother came out moments after me and stormed up the stairs.
-It was the most animated I had seen her since ever I could remember.
+It was the most animated I could ever remember seeing her.
 I heard her call to Philippe and the tap of his cane as together they made their way to Jean's room.
 I imagined she was relaying the news to them of my father's imminent departure.
 My father slowly emerged from the parlor his hand chafing his neck and his eyes downcast as though he were deep in thought.

 I felt some tears trembling in my eyes and hurried for the door.

 It didn't take long to get to Gabriel's house.
 Mr. Bergeron answered shortly after I knocked and was quick to apologize that Gabriel wasn't there.

 "Pas de quoi, Monsieur, I came to see you," I tried to hide my regret as I handed him the letter from my father.

 He scanned it briefly and nodded, "Ah, that is a shame.
 Gabriel will be disappointed."

 "Yes, we all will.
 Would you give Gabriel my apologies?"